VESPA ET SERIES

 When the ET scooters were first introduced, no one else was selling classically styled scooters in North America.
 Yamaha and Honda did respond quickly though, with Honda’s Metropolitan being added for 2002.
 Yamaha began selling their the Vino 50 and 125 in 2003 and 2004 respectively.
 In the decade since, a lot has changed and now Vespa offers new models in this category, while Honda, Yamaha and several Taiwan makers (Kymco, SYM et al) continue to target the lower priced end of Vespa’s niche.

-OWNER REVIEWS (7) - Browse ET 50 / 150 Owner Reviews REVIEW - Add a Review of Your ET
+OWNER REVIEWS (7) - Browse ET 50 / 150 Owner Reviews REVIEW - Add Your Review

 * Underseat storage